infiniticio/docs.infinitic.io/src/pages/docs/playbook/dynamic.md

    * For each command node, determine its type (e.g. `http`, `fork`, `parallel`)
    * Execute the appropriate logic based on the command type

-3. Handle different command types - for examples:
+3. Handle different command types - for example:
    * For `http` commands:
      ```yaml
      - callNurse: